johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-enterprise-sync.md

 - Extensions
 - Open tabs (available in Microsoft Edge version 88 or later)
 - History (available in Microsoft Edge version 88 or later)
+- Feature usage data (available in Microsoft Edge version 133 or later)

 > [!NOTE]
 > Additional device connectivity and configuration data (such as device name, device make,  and device model) are uploaded to support sync functionality.